brainopt/spectral-mapping/README.md

 ## Demos

-The files *individual_demo.m* and *group_demo.m* (see note below), available in the *demo* folder, illustrate the use of the algorithms to generate a spectral mapping from structural to functional brain connectivity data.
+The files *individual_demo.m* and *group_demo.m* (see note below) illustrate the use of the algorithms to generate spectral mappings from structural to functional brain connectivity data.
+They are available in the *demo* folder.

 ## External dependencies